KojoGyamfi/data-risk-analytics-portfolio/project-4-monte-carlo-engine/README.md

 - A **C++ backend exposed via pybind11** (for performance and “systems” signal),
 - An interactive **Streamlit app** to explore distributions and GBM paths visually.

-It’s designed as a portfolio piece for **quant developer / computational finance** roles and MSc applications.

 ---

 ## 1. Problem & Motivation